5 Benefits of Breastfeeding You Need To Know About

 Almost all breastfeeding books will list “convenience” as one of the benefits of breastfeeding.

-it’s not all peaches and cream!
+It’s not all peaches and cream!
 Breastfeeding is hard at first, so the “convenient” part comes later – after you’ve figured out how to do it and bypassed all the problems.
-Once you’ve got the hang of it, then yes, breastfeeding is more convenient than bottle feeding.
-Here’s another thing to think about: women have the breast, so women are the ones who have to get up in the middle of the night to feed Baby.
+Once you’ve got the hang of it, breastfeeding is more convenient than bottle feeding.
+Here’s another thing to think about: women have breasts, so women are the ones who have to get up in the middle of the night to feed babies.
 Not so “convenient” when you’re tired and already sleep-deprived.

 But there’s a solution:

-- You can pump milk out of your breast; this is called expressed milk and put it in a baby bottle.
+1. You can pump milk out of your breast, called expressed milk, and put it in a baby bottle.

-This way, you can give your baby breast milk and recruit Dad in the night time feedings (ha!).
-Expressed milk and supplementing, both work fine and are perfectly acceptable.
+This way, you can give your baby breast milk and recruit Dad in the nighttime feedings (ha!).
+You expressed that milk and supplementing both works fine and are perfectly acceptable.

 Affordable

 Breastfeeding is cheaper than formula feeding.
-In fact, you can say breastfeeding is free!
-You need to eat a little more so that your body has enough energy and nutrients to make breast milk; however, in today’s society, this is usually not a problem.
-For most women in USA and Canada, the problem is not how much food they get, but what kind of food they get.
+You can say breastfeeding is free!
+It would be best to eat a little more so that your body has enough energy and nutrients to make breast milk; however, this is usually not a problem in today’s society.
+For most women in the USA and Canada, the problem is not how much food they get but what kind of food they get.
 In contrast, formulas cost you real money.
 One large tub of baby formula powder will cost you at least $25.
-In addition to that, there is the price of the baby bottles, bottle liners, soap, hot water, and energy used to sterilize the bottles.
+In addition, there is the price of the baby bottles, bottle liners, soap, hot water, and energy used to sterilize the bottles.

 One study showed that breastfed babies go to the doctors and hospitals less often; this resulted in a lower cost of health care – another reason that makes breastfeeding affordable.

 Another benefit of breastfeeding is that it creates a special bond between Mother and Baby.
 Breastfed babies are held closer to the mother’s body than are bottle-fed babies.
-And, breastfed babies have skin-to-skin contact with the mother, this does not usually occur with bottle-fed babies.
+Breastfed babies have skin-to-skin contact with the mother; this does not usually occur with bottle-fed babies.

 Breastfeeding is a partnership.
-Mother has to be willing to feed the baby and Baby has to be willing to suck.
-If mother does not feed baby, her breast will become uncomfortable.
-If baby does not suck, he will be hungry.
+Mother has to be willing to feed the baby, and Baby has to be willing to suck.
+Her breasts will become uncomfortable if the mother does not feed the baby.
+If the baby does not suck, he will be hungry.
 Breastfeeding gives the baby nourishment and comfort.
-It also gives mother a sense of satisfaction and calmness.
+It also gives the mother a sense of satisfaction and calmness.

 Bottle-fed babies love and are loved too, but since Mom or Dad (anyone, for that matter) can hold the bottle, the relationship between adult and baby is not quite the same.
-As the baby gets older, some parents will prop-up the bottle so baby can drink by himself and the adult has a free hand to do other work.
-At this point, the bottle serves to provide food and there is no bonding.
+As the baby ages, some parents will prop up the bottle so the baby can drink by himself, and the adult has a free hand to do other work.
+At this point, the bottle serves to provide food without bonding.

-The same is true if you express breast milk and offer it in a bottle – you loose some of that skin-to-skin contact which is so important to newborns.
-Comfort, bonding, and skin-to-skin contact is so beneficial that some hospitals have implemented kangaroo care.
+The same is true if you express breast milk and offer it in a bottle – you lose some skin-to-skin contact, which is essential to newborns.
+Comfort, bonding, and skin-to-skin contact are so beneficial that some hospitals have implemented kangaroo care.
 Kangaroo care is a program that allows parents to hold their naked, premature babies close to their hearts to encourage weight gain and better health.

-Colostrum, the early milk made during the first few days after birth has a laxative effect on the newborn.
-This allows Baby to expel (poop) meconium.
-Meconium is a dark, greenish poop that is inside Baby’s body while he is still in utero.
+Colostrum, the early milk made during the first few days after birth, has a laxative effect on the newborn.
+This allows the baby to expel (poop) meconium.
+Meconium is a dark, greenish poop inside Baby’s body while still in utero.

-There are other small and/or undefined benefits of breastfeeding that I have not talked about.
-But one area that deserves attention is the benefits of breastfeeding to the mother.
+There are other small and undefined benefits of breastfeeding that I have not discussed.
+However, one area that deserves attention is the benefits of breastfeeding to the mother.

 Is breastfeeding healthier than formula?